Darryl's 1985 RX-7 Restoration Project Journal

 Entry: 4/23/16 - I thought it would be handy to see what the fuel pressure is when troubleshooting problems so I added a liquid-filled fuel pressure gauge.

 Entry: 5/23/17 - The windshield trim on the right side of the car was dented so I purchased a new one and attempted to install it.
-Of course, I cracked the perfect factory original windshield so I had to have it replaced with a Pittsburg Glass Works (p.k.a.
-PPG) replacement by my local Speedy Glass in Bothell, who used the new trim piece when they reinstalled everything.
+Of course, I cracked the perfect factory original windshield so I had to have it replaced with a Pittsburgh Glass Works (p.k.a.
+PPG) replacement by my local Speedy Glass franchise in Bothell, who used the new trim piece when they reinstalled everything.
 Now it's a beautiful new windshield and flawless trim.
-Speedy Glass did an awesome job to remove and reinstall the original trim without messing anything up.
+Bothell Speedy Glass did an awesome job to remove and reinstall the original trim without messing anything up and the new trim piece matches the old ones perfectly, an indication of how new this car still looks.

 Entry: 6/1/17 - After a year of watching eBay, the extremely rare MOMO horn button with the Mazda trademark came up and I quickly snatched (a.k.a.
 "Buy It Now") it from a guy in Australia!